 Mexico City, September 1st, 2021.

-Our environmental practice group is at your service to clarify any doubts you may have on this subject.
+Our Antitrust team is at your service to answer any questions regarding this document.

 S I N C E R E L Y,